Microsoft did separate the Security and Compliance Center into two individual centers. Not only that,…

 Click on the new room mailbox and click the edit icon in the toolbar.

 Click email address in the menu.
-Verify that you see:
+Verify that you see the following:

-In Active Directory Users and Computers, the AD-object shows up.
+In Active Directory Users and Computers, the AD object appears.

 We did create an Office 365 resource mailbox directly from on-premises Exchange admin center in Exchange Hybrid configuration.
 In this example, it was a room mailbox.